zkLinkProtocol/zklink-intent-url/docs/develop.md

   </div>

 - preset:
-This field presets the default trigger for the Magic Link. 'field' refers to the name of a specific 'name', 'value' is the value of 'name', 'title' is used for display, and 'type' can be set to either 'Button' or 'Input'.
+This field presets the default trigger for the Magic Link. `field` refers to the name of a specific `name`, `value` is the value of `name`, `title` is used for display, and `type` can be set to either 'Button' or 'Input'.

   <div align="center">
     <img src="./img/preset.png" width="500">
   </div>

 #### 2.2 generateTransaction
-Another function signature that must be implemented is `generateTransaction`, whose return signature is [`TransactionInfo[]`](../src/common/dto/transaction.dto.ts#57).
-When a user clicks the **0.001ETH** button on the Magic Link page, the `TransactionInfo` will be sequentially constructed into on-chain transactions and sent to the network.
+Another function that must be implemented is `generateTransaction`, whose return data type is [`TransactionInfo[]`](../src/common/dto/transaction.dto.ts#57).
+When a user clicks the **0.001ETH** button on the Magic Link page, the `TransactionInfo[]` will be sequentially constructed into on-chain transactions and sent to the network.

 Next, we will implement a straightforward generateTransaction method